joestubbs/coe379L-sp25/docs/unit01/eda.rst

-As we will emphasize throughout the semester, having a basic familiarity and understanding of the dataset you are working with will be important for making decisions about what and how to analyze it, and the success of machine learning algorithms will depend in large part on having prepared the data to ensure it has certain qualities.
+As we will emphasize throughout the semester, having a basic familiarity and understanding of the dataset you are working with will be important for making decisions about how to analyze it, and the success of machine learning algorithms will depend in large part on having prepared the data to ensure it has certain qualities.

 In this unit, we introduce an initial set of data analysis and pre-processing